Tyrn/wei/the-insider-en.typ

      "Have you lost your mind?
 I've never written this crap!"

      "Terence, if you go to the sovereign you will be squashed flat.
-You can forget about working  in a bank -  they  won't hire you as  a cashier  in  a supermarket.
+You can forget about working  in a bank---they  won't hire you as  a cashier  in  a supermarket.
 Got it?"

      "I haven't..."